 To submit an application for the Scholarship Award Program, you must be employed by a contributing employer for at least five years immediately prior to application; or a retired participant who meets the eligibility requirements.

-As a rule, members and spouses are eligible to receive up to a life time maximum of $20,000 Tuition Reimbursement for any courses successfully completed while matriculated at an accredited college.
+As a rule, members and spouses are eligible to receive up to a lifetime maximum of $25,000 Tuition Reimbursement for any courses successfully completed while matriculated at an accredited college.
 You will be reimbursed for any credits earned, which will be applied towards an Associates, Baccalaureate, Masters, Ph.D., M.D. or Jurist Doctorate Degree.
 However, you may apply for Technical Training Courses as long as these courses are job-related and will be used to enhance your skills for work within the industry.

 To be considered for reimbursement for Technical Training Courses, you must submit the proper E&C Trust Fund forms for Technical Training to establish pre-approval before taking the Technical Training Course.
 Each application form to apply for reimbursement for a Technical Training Course must be completed by the member’s employer.